sarvjeet24kumar/Project-Documentation/docs/index.md

 - Create, edit, and manage events hosted by them.
 - Handle event registrations and view participant details.
 - Communicate updates and announcements to registered students.

-###  (Optional) Super Admins
-- Manage the entire platform’s configuration.
-- Approve or suspend clubs and events.
-- Monitor analytics for platform usage, event success, and student involvement.

 ---